CluelessBiker/project3-layer-cakes/README.md

 Everyone with a love of being in the kitchen and testing their baking abilities.

 ### Communication:
 The app expresses its intent through the print statements generated, prompting the user to walk through the options available & make their selections.
-Various statements also print in a variety of colour to help break up the monotiny of the white text, making it easier to read.
+Various statements also print in a variety of colour to help break up the monotony of the white text, making it easier to read.

 ### Current User Goals:
 To keep the user engaged with the app by allowing them a variety of choices, as well as the ability to restart the application for ease of use if they wish to explore an alternative feature.